online-ml/river/docs/examples/matrix-factorization-for-recommender-systems/part-1.md

 This baseline model can be viewed as a linear regression where the intercept is replaced by the target running mean with the users and the items one hot encoded.

-All machine learning models in `river` expect dicts as input with feature names as keys and feature values as values.
+All machine learning models in River expect dicts as input with feature names as keys and feature values as values.
 Specifically, models from `river.reco` expect a `'user'` and an `'item'` entries without any type constraint on their values (i.e. can be strings or numbers), e.g.:

 ```python
 x = {